claud32/open-nature-research/content/_index.md

           text: Read More
           url: post/05-22-25aiteacher/

-      - title: "Introducing the 3D Physical SubSpace Architecture: A Unified Framework Bridging All Scales of Physics"
+      - title: "Unveiling the Exploration-Based Teaching Model: An AI-Driven Framework for Active Learning"
-        content: 'Open Nature Research is proud to announce the release of a groundbreaking new framework **“3D Physical SubSpace Architecture”**'
+        content: 'Open Nature Research is thrilled to announce the launch of the **Exploration-Based Teaching Model**, a pioneering AI framework designed to transform how students engage with complex subjects.'
         align: left
         background:
           image: